For Friday, June 11 and 18, 2021

 1 – More lake sturgeon will be released into rivers in the Saginaw Bay watershed.

 The fish will be released into the Cass, Tittabawassee, Shiawassee and Flint rivers.
-The Black Lake hatchery is operated by Michigan State University.
+The Black River hatchery is operated by Michigan State University.

 Efforts to restore the Saginaw Bay lake sturgeon population began in the 1990s.
 In 2018, a partnership of agencies took the first step of releasing juvenile lake sturgeon.